JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Accounts/Admin Roles/Admin Roles.md

 * MANAGE_COMMENTS

 # Moderator
-Moderators are users who can modify most aspects of UCC Cyber Range with the exception of the configuration of UCC Cyber Range.
+Moderators are users who can modify most aspects of UCCD with the exception of the configuration of UCCD.

 Moderators have the following permissions: